AJBayliss81/bon-appetit/README.md

 ### Bugs Discovered
+- A bug was found with the 404 and 500 error handling whereby all errors would return as 404 errors.
+This was fixed to return the correct template for each situation.
+- Fixed bugs where incorrect recipes were returned.
-- The bugs that were discovered through development have been fixed, so presently there are no known bugs in the deployed version.
+- There are no further known bugs at present.

 ## Deployment